MrMontana1889/CE.Domain/README.md

 Once the project is created, add a project reference to CE.Domain.Inventory.
 You can also delete the default Class1.cs file that is added automatically.

 At this point, add the NuGet package CE.Domain to the new project so it references the appropriate assemblies.
 You should also add ServiceStack.OrmLite.Sqlite as well.
-Make sure you select "ServiceStack.OrmLite.Sqlite" that comes up in the search results (version 5.1.0 as of the writing of this blog).
+Make sure you select "ServiceStack.OrmLite.Sqlite" that comes up in the search results (version 5.1.0).

 In the CE.Domain.DataObjects.Inventory project, create a new folder and name it Sqlite.
 Inside this folder, create a new class and name it InventorySqliteDataConnection.cs.